-User list posting guidelines
+User forum posting guidelines

 Take a little, give a little

-The user list is there to help you but it works best if you help it too.
-Give back to the GeoServer project and community by answering questions, or pointing people towards other useful sources of information when you can: we will like you a lot.
-If we notice you ask questions without ever helping other people, we'll be less inclined to help you in return instead (but don't panic, if you don't care about participating commercial support providers can handle your needs).
+The user group is there to help you, but it works best if you help it too.
+Give back to the GeoServer project and community by answering questions, or pointing people towards other useful sources of information when you can.
+We will like you a lot!

 However, it's fine to send private messages if you are trying to share sensitive information which is necessary to solve the issue, or if you are trying to engage a developer in a commercial development /support contract.